-Once a household reads this Information Packet, they will need to fill out a Program Application.
-The applying household must include all income, asset, tax information as directed by the Program Application for every person that will be living in the home.
+Once a household reads this Information Packet in its entirety, they will need to fill out a Program Application.
+The applying household must include all income, asset, tax documentation as directed by the Program Application for every person that will be living in the home.
 The Program Application must be signed and dated by all heads of household.
-A mortgage pre-approval MUST be submitted with the application for any households who are not buying the home with their own assets.
-The Program Application and Required Documentation must be received (not postmarked) by the Lottery Agent by March 31, 2025.
+A mortgage pre-approval MUST be submitted with the application.
+The Program Application and Required Documentation must be received (not postmarked) by the Lottery Agent by July 15, 2025 at 2:00pm.
 All applications should be sent to:

-SEB Housing Re: Liberty Woods 257 Hillside Ave Needham, MA 02494 Fax: 617.782.4500 Email: info@sebhousing.com
+SEB Housing Re: Larkwood - Phase 2 257 Hillside Ave Needham, MA 02494 Fax: 617.782.4500

+Email: info@sebhousing.com